alik604/CMPT-479-System-Network-Security/syllabus.md

 However, students are forbidden to copy anything (e.g., source code, text) off the Internet or other students to complete a project, assignment, or paper summary.

-<strong>Ethics Form.</strong>
+<strong>Ethics Policy and Code of Ethics.</strong>
+The goal of this course is to learn how to protect systems and build defensive mechanisms.
+To achieve this goal, you will learn various techniques that may be used to attack many existing systems.
+Attacks discussed in this class are illegal to execute.

-To receive a non-zero grade in this course, you must sign the CMPT 479/980 ethics form by 11:59pm on January 22, 2020.
+In order to receive a non-zero grade in this course, you must sign the CMPT 479/980 ethics form <strong>by 11:59pm on January 22, 2020</strong>.
 Late forms will not be accepted.
-The form is available here.
+The form is available <a href="https://forms.gle/XzRogNnLaZLf6GEm7" target="_blank">here</a>.